-1. The applicants complained of a lack of proper investigation into the allegations made by Weir concerning their relative's death, invoking Articles 2 and 13 of the Convention which provides as relevant:
+1. The applicant complained of a lack of proper investigation into the allegations made by Weir concerning her sons' deaths, invoking Articles 2 and 13 of the Convention which provides as relevant:

 Article 2:

 "1.
 Everyone's right to life shall be protected by law. .."